smartstore/Smartstore/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

 - HMAC authentication is no longer supported.
 For the highest level of interoperability with generic clients, the Web API now uses Basic authentication over HTTPS as recommended by OData protocol version 4.0.

 - Querying a related entity via path **GET /EntitySet(id)/RelatedEntity(relatedId)** is no longer supported.
 Use the related path directly.
  Example: old `/Customers(1)/Addresses(2)`, new `/Addresses(2)`.

 - Querying a single, simple property value via path **GET /EntitySet(id)/PropertyName** is no longer supported.
 Use the more flexible **$select** instead.
 Example: old `/Categories(14)/Name`, new `/Categories(14)?$select=Name`.

 - For PUT and PATCH requests, the HTTP header **Prefer** with the value **return=representation** must be sent to get a status code 200 with entity content response.
 This is the default behavior of ASP.NET Core OData 8.0.
 Otherwise 204 "No Content" is returned.

 - **GET /MediaFiles** returns type FileItemInfo instead of MediaFile which wraps and enriches MediaFile entity.
 **GET /MediaFolders** returns type FolderNodeInfo instead of MediaFolder which wraps and enriches MediaFolder entity.

+- Parameters of OData actions are written in lower case instead of upper case.
+Example: old `/MediaFiles/GetFileByPath {"Path":"catalog/my-image.jpg"}`, new `/MediaFiles/GetFileByPath {"path":"catalog/my-image.jpg"}`.

 - The prefix of response headers changed from **SmartStore-Net-Api-** to **Smartstore-Api-**.
 More changes:
 <table>